Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-We introduce further results for domains with fat exterior.
-The first result is an unweighted $L_p$ solvability result, when $p$ close to $2$.
-The second result is an embedding theorem for the heat equations in domains satisfying the capacity density condition \eqref{22.02.22.1}.
+We next present further results for domains with a fat exterior.
+The first result is an unweighted $L_p$ solvability result when $p$ is close to $2$.
+The second result concerns the H"older regularity of solutions in domains that satisfy the capacity density condition \eqref{22.02.22.1}.